lookingnull/PDF-Converter/README.md

 ****** WARNING**************

 Use at your own risk.
-I am not responsible for missuse or improper use of this tool.
+I am not responsible for improper use of this tool.